Pixl-Studios/iageyser/README.md

 # WARNING
 The server side of this application has'nt been completed yet...
 So this plugin will not work!

+# Im working on the Server-Side implementation at the moment!
+No updates will be pushed to this branch for a litle, check out server branch tho!

 # iageyser/ItemsAdder Geyser
 A test to see if ItemsAdder can be made to support Geyser bedrock automatically!